`

 • 2 medium to large carrots, finely chopped

-• 3 tbs of ‘woody herbs’, finely chopped (thyme, sage, rosemary, oregano - one or a mix of these.
-I've used fresh sage and thyme).
+• 3 tablespoons finely chopped ‘woody herbs’ (thyme, sage, rosemary, oregano - one or a mix; I've used fresh sage and thyme)

 • 5 fresh bay leaves

-• 6 large cloves garlic, 5 finely sliced and 1 kept whole
+• 6 large cloves garlic (5 finely sliced, 1 kept whole)

-• ¾ cup dry pearl barley, soaked in water overnight (you could also use farro or brown rice - the brown rice doesn’t need to be soaked overnight)
+• 3/4 cup dry pearl barley, soaked in water overnight (you can also use farro or brown rice; the brown rice doesn’t need to be soaked overnight)

 • 1.5 litres of good quality chicken stock/broth